jordanreger/public.vault/projects/glassware.md

 # Getting Started
 First, let's initialize a new **Empty Activity** project with the **Minimum SDK** set to `API 19: Android 4.4 (KitKat)`.
 Wait for a bit for it to get itself set up, and then we're ready to move on.

+# Importing the GDK
+To get started, you can [download the *original* GDK](https://github.com/jordanreger/gdk/releases/download/v1.0.0/gdk.jar) from my GitHub.
+Here's the source if you ever want to take a look: [jordanreger/gdk](https://github.com/jordanreger/gdk).
+Drag the GDK into the `app/libs` folder (which can be found by switching the tab at the top left from `Android` to `Project`).
+You will now be able to use the old GDK in whatever version you're using!

 # Changes
 Below are a few changes we need to make before we're ready to run: